 My very dear master

-As an example of this, consider Franz Liszt: a prominent Hungarian composer during the nineteenth century.
+Among slightly lesser-known names are some powerful stories, which help motivate our analysis.
+Consider Franz Liszt, a prominent Hungarian composer during the nineteenth century.
 Liszt studied under the Austrian composer, Carl Czerny (himself a student of Beethoven).
 Czerny recognised a remarkable talent in Liszt, writing of his pupil that ‘never before had I had so eager, talented, or industrious a student’.

-Just as Czerny was impressed by Liszt, Liszt was likewise grateful to Czerny.
+Liszt was likewise impressed by — and grateful to — his teacher.
 As Liszt’s career advanced, he wrote to Czerny to credit his ‘master’ for his success:

-Our data show a correlation between teacher quality and student quality (as measured by biography word counts).
-As students can have multiple teachers, we consider both the average word count of a student’s teachers as well as the maximum word count of a student’s highest quality teacher.
-Either way, our results show that a 1 per cent increase in the length of the average/maximum teacher’s biography is associated with an average 0.1 per cent increase in the length of a student’s biography — an effect that is statistically significant.
+As the figure below illustrates, there is a significant correlation between teacher quality and student quality.
+Given that students can have multiple teachers, we measure teacher effects in two ways.
+The left-hand panel of the figure shows the average effect of each student’s teachers (as measured by their biography word counts).
+The right-hand panel charts the maximum effect given by the highest quality teacher for each student.
+Regardless of which effect we are looking at, we find that a 1 per cent increase in the length of the average/maximum teacher’s biography is associated with an average 0.1 per cent increase in the length of a student’s biography.